Playing Stochastically in Weighted Timed Games to Emulate Memory: Playing stochastically in s

-\textbf{Probability measure on plays.} We fix two strategies $\minstrategy$ and $\maxstrategy$ for both players, and an initial configuration $(\loc_0,\val_0)$.
+We fix a strategy \minstrategy and \maxstrategy for each player, and an initial configuration $(\loc_0,\val_0)$.
 Our goal is to define a probability measure on plays.
-To do so, and following the contribution of~\cite{BertrandBouyerBrihayeMenetBaierGroserJurdzinski-14} for stochastic timed automata, the set of plays of a WTG $\game$ starting from $(\loc_0,\val_0)$ and conforming to $\minstrategy$ and $\maxstrategy$ can naturally be equipped with a structure of $\sigma$-algebra whose generators are all subsets of plays that start with a finite prefix following the same finite path $\ppath$ (remember that paths are sequences of transitions, with no information on the delayed time) with some Borel-measurable constraints on the delays taken along $\ppath$.
-The a priori idea is thus to define a probability measure $\Proba^{\minstrategy,\maxstrategy}_{\loc_0,\val_0}$ on such generators which extends uniquely as a probability measure over the whole $\sigma$-algebra, by Carathéodory's extension theorem.
+To do so, and following the contribution of~\cite{BertrandBouyerBrihayeMenetBaierGroserJurdzinski-14} for stochastic timed automata, the set of plays of a WTG $\game$ starting from $(\loc_0,\val_0)$ and conforming to $\minstrategy$ and $\maxstrategy$ that we denote by $\Plays^{\minstrategy, \maxstrategy}_{\loc_0, \val_0}$ can be equipped with a structure of $\sigma$-algebra generated by \emph{cylinders}, that are all subsets of plays that start with a finite prefix following the same finite path \ppath (remember that paths are sequences of transitions, with no information on the delayed time) with some Lebesgue-measurable constraints on the delays taken along \ppath.
+The idea is thus to define a probability measure $\Proba^{\minstrategy,\maxstrategy}_{\loc_0,\val_0}$ on the algebra generated by such cylinders (i.e.~the closure of cylinders by finite union and complement) which extends uniquely as a probability measure over the whole $\sigma$-algebra (i.e.~the closure of cylinders by countable union and complement), by Carathéodory's extension theorem.
+First, we formally define the notion of cylinders, generalising the single configuration $(\loc_0,\val_0)$ by a finite play $\playBis$ to later take into account the possible use of memory in strategies of both players. \begin{defi} Let \playBis be a finite play, $\ppath$ be a finite path, and $\C$ be a Lebesgue-measurable subset of $\Rplus^{|\ppath|}$, the \emph{cylinder $\Cyl_{\playBis}(\ppath, \C)$} (denoted by $\Cyl_{\playBis}(\ppath)$ when $\C = \Rplus^{|\ppath|}$) is the set of maximal plays $\play$ that start in the last configuration of $\playBis$ and such that the maximal play $\playBis\play$ \emph{satisfies $\ppath,\C$} (denoted by $\playBis\play \models \ppath, \C$), i.e.~the prefix of length~$|\ppath|$ of the maximal play $\playBis\play$ follows \ppath and its sequence of delays belongs to~$\C$. \end{defi}